CDLUC3/uc3-present/devops_build/README.md

 ----

-### Ready for DevOps?
+### Building on our Builds
-- By the end of this, I felt reasonably proficient with Sceptre
+- By the end of this, I felt reasonably proficient with Sceptre and CloudFormation
+- Leverage git tags in our applications

 ---